PaulVanSchayck/alberto/README.md

 ### Database

-Edit the file `config/db.php` with real data, for example:
+Copy the file `config/db.sample.php` to `config/db.php` and fill it with real data, for example:

 ```php
 return [